-The nearest neighbouring properties are located approximately 80 metres away from the facility, with views towards the site being predominantly screened by the dense tree screen to the south and east of the site.
+The nearest neighbouring properties are located approximately 25 metres away from the facility, with views towards the site being predominantly screened by the dense tree screen to the south and east of the site.
 It is therefore considered unlikely that the lighting columns will be directly visible from nearby properties and they will be a sufficient distance away to prevent any harmful visual impact.
-Furthermore, the lighting would have directional beams which would concentrate the light on the pitch and thereby reduce light spill into the surrounding residential areas.
+Furthermore, the lighting would have directional shields which would concentrate the light onto the pitch and thereby reduce light spill into the surrounding residential areas.
 As such, it is considered that the potential impacts on the amenities of neighbouring properties would be acceptably reduced.

 It is noted that no letters of objection have been received from local residents in response to the public consultation exercise and no adverse comments from the Council's Public Health and Protection Division in this regard.
-It is, however, considered necessary to include conditions with any permission granted to ensure there is not an unacceptable level of glare and to restrict the use of the floodlights to times when the sports pitch is in use and only between the hours specified in the application details (i.e.no later than 10.15pm).
+It is however considered necessary to include a condition with any permission granted to restrict the use of the floodlights to times when the sports pitch is in use and only between the hours specified in the application details (i.e.no later than 10.15pm).